hospital bag essentials guide

 7. Entertainment

 You’re going to be waiting a lot so you can bring any form of entertainment to keep you and your partner company.
-Like magazines, books, a Kindle, or a tablet.
-My husband also brought his laptop in case he needed to work because he was working remotely for a week to be there for me.
+For example, magazines, books, a Kindle, or a tablet.

 8. A Bluetooth speaker